ResilientEcosystem/blog/_posts/2023-12-20-DesktopWallet.md

 ## Connecting to Resilient DB

-There are a host of ways we can connect to the Resilient DB decentralized system, including
+There are a host of ways we can connect to the Resilient DB decentralized system:

 - Crow HTTP server
 - Python SDK